Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/FastObservableCollection.md

 ### InsertItems(IEnumerable<T> collection, int index)

-Inserts the elements of the specified collection at the specified index.This method will raise a change notification at the end.
+Inserts the elements of the specified collection at the specified index.
+This method will raise a change notification at the end.

 #### Parameters